mdavoodi/www/source/blog/2015-10-26-vault-cubbyhole-principles.md

 was just spun up on that node.
 This may not work well if the application has a runtime manager that restarts it locally if it fails.

-If coding some Vault logic into each application is possible, one way to mitigate this is a callback approach: applications can implement a known endpoint, and upon startup -- whether initially or due to a restart after a failure -- an application can provide its ID (and possibly other values, such as its host) and ask the token-providing service to provide a token to its callback endpoint.
+#### Coprocesses

+A third approach uses a coprocess model: applications implement a known HTTP endpoint, then an agent, usually on the local machine, pushes a token into the application.

+At first, this approach might seem like it combines the complexity of implementing both a push and a pull model.
+However, its advantages are enough to warrant serious consideration (the following points assume that the token-providing service is on each local machine, although it does not have to be):

-The benefit here is that the token-providing service does not need to trust that the calling application is what it says it is -- it sends the token to the known good location of the application.
+* Unlike the pull model, the coprocess does not need to trust that the calling application is what it says it is -- it sends a token to the known good location of the application.
 If that application did not request a new token, it can send an alert to trigger an investigation.

-### Host-based vs. Network-based

-The above section makes an assumption that there is a networked application management system or a centralized token-providing service.
-However, in many cases each host may be given a token and be responsible for creating sub-tokens.
-For instance, rather than have a known endpoint in each application, each machine could utilize the callback method described above by running a small daemon that can be contacted on a specific port by the token-providing service; once retrieved, the token could be stored in a secure location on the host (such as a memory-locked ramdisk or normal ramdisk with random-key encrypted swap) with appropriate filesystem permissions.
-The host's token could then be used to generate tokens for other applications and services running on the host.

-When the host itself is handing out the `temp` tokens, several additional options become viable for applications.
-Some examples:

-* If the application is running in a container, the host could write the token to a directory on the host file system created specifically for that container and bind-mount it into the container upon startup.
+* If the application is running in a container, a local coprocess could write the token to a directory on the host file system created specifically for that container and bind-mount it into the container upon startup, rather than pushing it in via environment variables that are more likely to be logged.
-* If the application is running in a chroot, the host could write the token into the chroot before application startup.
+* If the application is running in a chroot, a local coprocess could write the token into the chroot before application startup.

-Generally in these scenarios, application or container startup would require a pre-start command to generate a token pair and receive the `temp` token to pass to the application.
-(In most cases supervisors or init daemons responsible for application startup run as privileged users, so this can be done safely before starting the final application with reduced or dropped privileges).
-Depending on how the application is started, this may mean a wrapper around Docker CLI calls, an extra line(s) in the application's init/startup script, or other methods.

-An advantage of this approach is that the host daemon could be responsible for generating tokens at predictable intervals and storing them into the appropriate file system location, whether in a Docker container, chroot, or simply a directory with appropriate access permissions.
+* The coprocess can be responsible for generating tokens at predictable intervals and storing them into the appropriate file system location, whether in a Docker container, chroot, or simply a directory with appropriate access permissions.
 Then the application only needs to implement a simple watch on the file to see if it has been updated, and to fetch its new Vault token when that happens.

+An example of a coprocess-based approach would be a coprocess that watches the local Docker event API to determine when new containers have started, then generates a `temp`/`perm` token pair and sends the `temp` token to the well-known endpoint of the application in the new container.
+The coprocess itself would need a token; this could also use Cubbyhole authentication, with the `temp` token injected vi a push approach to the host, perhaps from a central coprocess that manages host authentication.

+Overall, we think that a coprocess-based approach will generally offer the most flexibility and security.

+### Token-based Authentication Pros and Cons

+Finally, some remarks on the differences between using Cubbyhole authentication, which is _token-based_, versus a normal authentication backend, which is _credential-based_.

+Tokens carry with them some restrictions:

+* When the TTL of a token expires or is otherwise revoked, any child tokens it created will be revoked as well.
+* Child tokens must contain a subset of their parent's policies.

+Compare this to an authentication backend, which can create tokens up to a lifetime determined by the mount properties or system configuration, and with any set of policies as configured by a backend administrator.

+Of course, whether these restrictions are pros or cons depends on your own needs.
+However, looking at the restrictions another way:

+* A parent token's TTL expiring forces all tokens to eventually rotate, preventing accidental long-lived tokens (at least, longer than the token used to create the `perm` token)
+* A backend cannot accidentally or maliciously be configured to associate more (or more permissive) policies with a token, because the set of available policies is constrained by the parent.
+In fact, a token-providing service could have multiple tokens each associated with a limited set of policies, and use the correct token to create the correct child token depending on the needs of the application.

+If you want the benefits of the restricted set of policies, but not tie child tokens to the lifetime of the parent token, Vault 0.4 will contain a `auth/token/create-orphan` endpoint which will allow tokens with policies granting them access to this endpoint to create orphan tokens without requiring `root` or `sudo` access to `auth/token/create`.

 ## Share the Knowledge